 In the "X-Men" comics and movies, the character Magneto is a powerful mutant capable of sensing and manipulating magnetic fields.
 Though his powers seem obviously fantastical — fodder for the superhero genre — a growing amount of research now suggests that the character's abilities might actually have a distant basis in real human biology.

 In fact, at least one scientist claims to have found evidence that humans are capable of sensing the magnetic fields around them.
 Call it a magnetic sixth sense, reports Science.
-This doesn't mean that you should start trying to move metal objects around with your mind like Magneto, but you might be subconsciously using this extrasensory sense to orient yourself in some way.
+This doesn't mean you should start trying to move metal objects around with your mind like Magneto, but you might be subconsciously using this extrasensory sense to orient yourself in some way.

 Many other creatures have been shown to change their behavior when introduced to magnetic fields even when it's not obvious that they have any use for a magnetic sense when behaving normally.

-In Kirschvink's latest experiment, rotating magnetic fields were passed through study participants while their brain waves were measured.
+In Kirschvink's first experiment, rotating magnetic fields were passed through study participants while their brain waves were measured.
 Kirschvink found that when the magnetic field was rotated counterclockwise, certain neurons responded to this change, generating a spike in electrical activity.

 Determining whether this neural activity was evidence of a magnetic sense or something else is the real question.
-For instance, even if the human brain responds to magnetic fields in some way, that doesn't mean that this response is being processed as information by the brain.
+For instance, even if the human brain responds to magnetic fields in some way, that doesn't mean this response is being processed as information by the brain.

 There's also the mystery of what mechanisms are in place within the brain or body that receive the magnetic stimulus.
 If the human body has magnetoreceptors, where are they?
-So the next step for Kirschvink will be to identify that mechanism.